-If you're looking for Data structures Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
 According to research Data structures has a market share of about 9.4%.
-So, You still have opportunity to move ahead in your career in Data structures.
-Mindmajix offers Advanced Data structures Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Data structures Developer.
+So, You still have the opportunity to move ahead in your career in Data structures.
+Mindmajix offers Advanced Data structures Interview Questions 2021 that help you in cracking your interview & acquire a dream career as a Data structures Developer.

 A linked list is nothing but a sequence of nodes.
 With this sequence, each node is connected to the following node.
 It forms a chain of data storage.